rGarmendia/terraform-kubernetes/README.md

 Change the Docker image tag from 6.5.1 to 6.5.3, commit and push your changes.
 Go into the ArgoCD, and sync the app.

+In a typical workflow, an application undergoes testing, compilation, and containerization, or solely containerization.
+The resulting image is then tagged and pushed to a registry, with the new tag assigned in the values file.
+Consequently, ArgoCD detects these changes and synchronizes with the Kubernetes cluster.

 Check it, here http://podinfo.wefox.localhost:8080/.

 **Please, remember that the change may take time.**